-College can be costly these days as tuition rates continue to rise steadily year over year.
+College can be costly as tuition rates continue to rise steadily year after year.
 For many parents, a 529 plan is the preferred way to save for college.
 Total investments in 529 plans topped $328 billion through the first half of 2018, with the average account balance reaching $24,153.

 Among the chief benefits of 529 plans are tax-deferred growth and tax-free withdrawals when savings are used for qualified education expenses.
 These plans also offer more generous annual contribution limits for savers.
 As of 2020, individuals can contribute up to $15,000 per 529 plan per child without triggering the gift tax (same as it was in tax years 2018 and 2019).
 The contribution amount doubles for married couples.

 Additionally, the 2017 Tax Cuts and Jobs Act expanded the scope of 529 savings plans, allowing parents to use them for secondary education expenses at private schools, along with college expenses.
 With the ability to enroll in almost any state's plan, regardless of which state you live in, 529 accounts offer flexibility and freedom of choice.
 And, unlike a Coverdell Education Savings Account, 529 plans don't require mandatory withdrawals by the beneficiary's 30th birthday to avoid a tax penalty.
 In fact, a leftover 529 plan can be rolled over to a new beneficiary, a process that may be continued indefinitely until the savings are exhausted.

 With those advantages, the possibility that there are disadvantages of 529 plans may not cross parents' minds.
 However, there are some potential downsides to be aware of.

 Disadvantages of 529 Plans

-Surprisingly, there are a few things that could make 529 plans to lose some of their appeal in the eyes of savers.
-But, it's important to weigh them carefully against 529 plan advantages.
+Surprisingly, there are a few things that could make 529 plans lose some of their appeal in the eyes of savers.
+But it's important to weigh them carefully against 529 plan advantages.

 Limited Investment Options